 Yes.
 You can choose different questions to ask, which will lead you to different quests.
 They may also influence your overall gameplay by affecting which victory you are working towards.

-What kind of influence will those conversations bring to the game?
+What kind of influence are those conversations bring to the game?

 I don't like lengthy texts.
-Will we be able to skip these conversations?
+Can we skip these conversations?

 All these new things... what will happen to the gems/puzzles?
 I don't like warfare and I'm not really a fan of simulation games.

 Technology research was fairly straightforward in TT1 and TTG.
-Will it be the same this time?
+Is it the same this time?